fkooman/janus-tools/README.md

     $ cat export/log.json | python -mjson.tool

+## ACL
+You can generate the ACL as JSON using the ACL tool:

+    $ php aclDump.php

+This will write the `acl.json` file to the export directory.

 ## Mail
 In order to mail errors to email you can run the `mail.php` script: